citelao/sensible/_coffee_shop/4-hackers.md

 You know what's important to you, but maybe it's not important to hackers.
 Do they really want to know your Netflix password, or home address, or phone number, or family photos?

-We have good data here, and it turns out most people fall into one of two groups:
+We have good data about what most hackers want and how they work to get it.
+Because of this, it makes sense to group people into one of two categories:

 1. You *don't* know of any specific person or group trying to hack you (like an ex-boyfriend, a government, jealous family, or a stalker)
 2. You *do* know of a specific person or group trying to hack you.